-There were some incidents at Glen Rogers that gave the coal mines a terrible, lasting reputation.
-On September 23, 1922, during the construction of a 720-foot deep shaft at the Glen Rogers #2 mine, equipment fell on five miners killing them.2 An explosion on November 6, 1923 at 7:30 A.M. killed 27 individuals at the #1 mine, and a Charleston Daily Mail article initially reported that 12 had died, with another 30 trapped in the mine.3 6 Twenty-three men, uninjured, were rescued and brought to the surface.
-The cause of the explosion was reported to be likely the ignition of gas from the back fire of a shot, or by a spark from short-circuited wires that ignited volatile coal dust,4 but the explosion occured because of a methane gas buildup.5
+On September 23, 1922, during the construction of a 720-foot deep shaft at the Glen Rogers No. 2 mine, equipment fell on five miners, crushing them to death.2 An explosion on November 6, 1923 at 7:30 a.m. killed 27 individuals at the No. 1 mine.
+A Charleston Daily Mail article initially reported that 12 had died with another 30 trapped in the mine.3 6 Twenty-three men, uninjured, were rescued and brought to the surface.
+The cause of the explosion was reported to be likely the ignition of gas from the back fire of a shot or by a spark from short-circuited wires that ignited volatile coal dust,4 but an investigation revealed that the blowup occurred because of methane gas concentration.5